 How to Kill the Colorado Potato Beetle Organically

-First, I covered my potatoes with straw mulch – mulch encourages good bugs to move in – bugs that eat the Colorado Potato Beetle.
-Straw mulch is also good at covering the potatoes and helps to control moisture too!
+First, cover your potatoes with straw mulch – mulch encourages good bugs to move in – bugs that eat the Colorado Potato Beetle.
+Straw mulch is also good at covering the potatoes to keep them from turning green, and helps to control moisture too!

 Others, I drowned in a bucket of soapy water.
 Since I didn’t want to touch some of them, I just removed the entire leaf and dropped it all in the water.
 Then, I made sure to remove the leaf from the bucket, so they would be sure to drown.
 Aren’t they nasty looking?